Brainiac 8: Fictional character biography

-Indigo is a Coluan originating from the future who comes to the 21st century to be repaired after being badly damaged.
-Indigo seeks help from the Metal Men and Cyborg, neither of whom are able to help her.
-After accidentally injuring Cyborg, Indigo is attacked by the Teen Titans and Young Justice, during which she is damaged further and shuts down.
-When Roy Harper reforms the Outsiders, he reactivates Indigo and has her join the team.
+Indigo is a Coluan originating from a distant future who comes to the 21st century badly damaged and seeking help.
+In the process, she tries to install her self-repairing routines into the Metal Men, but they are incapable of assisting her in maintenance.
+Then she turns to Cyborg, but in the process, she damages him.

+Attacked by the combined forces of Young Justice and the Titans, Indigo retreats and switches into an offensive mode.
+Although the combined forces of the young superheroes best her, adding further damage, she is able to activate a dormant Superman robot before shutting down for repairs.
+When Arsenal reforms the Outsiders, he recruits the reactivated Indigo as a teammate.
+Her memory has been damaged, leaving her naive.

 Indigo is later revealed to be Brainiac 8, a descendant of Brainiac who was designed to infiltrate the Teen Titans and kill Donna Troy to ensure Coluan dominance in the future.
 The Indigo the Outsiders are familiar with was a subprogram designed to endear her to them.
 The Indigo persona begs Shift to kill her, to which he complies.

 Indigo returns in Teen Titans (vol. 3) #98 as part of Superboy-Prime's Legion of Doom.
 She now sports a cybernetic arm and eye, the origins of which are unexplained.
 In Teen Titans (vol. 3) #100, she is destroyed by Robin and Red Robin.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to The New 52 reboot.
 Indigo appears as a member of the Fatal Five.